Proverbs 13 – The Value of Correction

 The light of the righteous rejoices,

 But the lamp of the wicked will be put out.

 a.
 The light of the righteous rejoices: Righteousness – godliness as expressed in real life – is associated with light and with rejoicing.
-There is something wrong with the person who claims to be righteous rarely have evidence of light and rejoicing.
+There is something wrong with the person who claims to be righteous yet rarely has evidence of light and rejoicing.

 b.
-The lamp of the wicked will be put out: Righteousness is associated with light, but the wicked with darkness.
+The lamp of the wicked will be put out: The righteous are associated with light, but the wicked with darkness.
 The darkness conceived of here is one that is imposed by the judgment of a righteous God (will be put out).

 i.
 “The proverb contrasts the enduring wealth of the righteous with the extinction of the wicked and implicitly their wealth.”
 (Waltke)